googleforgames/agones/site/content/en/docs/Advanced/allocator-service.md

 ## Server TLS certificate

 Replace the default server TLS certificate with a certificate with CN and subjectAltName.
 There are multiple approaches to generate a certificate.
 Agones recommends using [cert-manager.io](https://cert-manager.io/) solution for cluster level certificate management.
+Note that if you installed the Agones allocator as a `LoadBalancer` service [with a static IP]({{< relref "/docs/Installation/Install Agones/helm.md#fixed-allocator-load-balancer-ip" }}) on installation, you do not need to do this step, since the Helm file will deal with generating a CA cert corresponding to the IP you passed in.

 In order to use cert-manager solution, first, [install cert-manager](https://cert-manager.io/docs/installation/kubernetes/) on the cluster.
 Then, [configure](https://cert-manager.io/docs/configuration/) an `Issuer`/`ClusterIssuer` resource and last configure a `Certificate` resource to manage allocator-tls `Secret`.